zwubbena/sas-cartesian-product/README.md

 - ***20DL = {1,2,3,4}***

 #### 5.2.1.
 SAS Input
 The SAS input code below starts with a `DATA` step and creates a dataset called `b_table`.
-The `INPUT`statement tells SAS to create a `DL` `$` character variable and to create a `DL2020` numeric variable .
+The `INPUT`statement tells SAS to create a `DL` `$` character variable and a `DL2020` numeric variable.
 The `DATALINES` statement reads the subsequent lines of data directly into the SAS program (rather than coming from an external data source).
-Each of the five lines contain the data values for the variables in the `INPUT` statement.
+Each of the five lines starting with `DL1` `1` contain the data values for the two variables in the `INPUT` statement.
 The `RUN` statement tells SAS to execute the preceding block of code to generate the new SAS dataset.
 ```
 data b_table;
 	input DL $ DL2020;